Privy Councillor (Russia): Overview

 The name of the rank can be associated with the original meaning of the words "secret" and "trustworthy".
-Those awarded this rank occupied the highest public offices, such as Minister or Deputy Minister, the head of a large department, senator, academic of the Imperial Academy of Sciences.
+Those awarded this rank occupied the highest public offices, such as Minister or Deputy Minister, the head of a large department, senator, and academic of the Imperial Academy of Sciences.
 Occasionally, the rank was awarded to the long-time province governors to recognize their merits before their transfer to the capital.
 In addition to St. Petersburg, Privy Councillors could serve in Moscow and other large cities of the Russian Empire, for example in Tbilisi.
-The rector of Moscow State University, well-known historians Sergey Solovyov and Vasily Klyuchevsky, Professor of the Moscow Theological Academy Nicolay Subbotin were Privy Councilors.
-In 1903, there were 553 Privy Councilors in Russia.
+The rector of Moscow State University, well-known historians Sergey Solovyov and Vasily Klyuchevsky, Professor of the Moscow Theological Academy Nicolay Subbotin were Privy Councillors.
+In 1903, there were 553 Privy Councillors in Russia.

-The rank was abolished in 1917 by the Soviet decree on estates and civil ranks.
+The rank was abolished in 1917 by the Decree on the Abolition of Estates and Civil Ranks.